 As most of us know, Google has formally launched “personalized search” in an effort to continually improve each individual’s search experience in their engine.
-The goal is to track user’s search behavior in order to continaully improve and “personalze” the relevance of results.
-When these discussions first began, many SEO’s and Internet marketing companies feared that this would mean the end of Search Engine Optimization as we know it.
-We are still waiting to see what affect this will have over the coming months but from the information disseminated thus far, it seems that most of the fundamental best practices will still apply.
+The goal is to track user’s search behavior in order to continually improve and “personalize” the relevance of results.
+When these discussions first began, many SEOs and Internet marketing companies feared that this would mean the end of Search Engine Optimization as we know it.
+We are still waiting to see what effect this will have over the coming months but from the information disseminated thus far, it seems that most of the fundamental best practices will still apply.

 So How Does this Impact SEO for Our Clients?